 Child of Our Own

-But life is too short to take offense when none was intended and I have learned, most of the time, to listen to the meaning of what is being said, and not focus on the words.
-I think a lot of us adoptive parents take offense way too easily causing the rest of the world to talk on eggshells around us.
-My aunt is a loving grandmother and mother and she is worried for her grandson and daughter.
-She knows that a youthful protestation that “kids aren’t all that important” is probably just youth talking.
-She’s watched this young man grow up and knows what a wonderful father he would be.
-She’s also worried for her daughter who longs someday for a grandchild from her only child.
-And she is grieving, perhaps just a little, but grieving nonetheless.
-She’s thinking about the biological great-grandchild that may not be—that recreation of the beautiful, kind, fun-loving little boy that we all loved.
-(Never mind that the child may not be anything like his dad.)
-She is longing for the great-grandchild that would be the receptacle of all the brilliant genetic material from the previous generations.
-(Never mind that there is a lot of genetic material in our family that would best be phased out.)
+Life is too short to take offense when none was intended, and I have learned, most of the time, to listen to the meaning of what is being said and not focus on the words.
+I think many of us adoptive parents take offense way too easily, causing the rest of the world to talk on eggshells around us.
+My aunt is a loving grandmother and mother who worries for her grandson and daughter.
+She knows that their youthful protestations that “kids aren’t all that important” are probably just youth talking.
+She’s watched this young man grow up and knows he would be a wonderful father.
+She’s also worried for her daughter, who longs for a grandchild from her only child someday.

 I listened and tried to hear the meaning behind the words, and I grieved with her because I really do understand.
-I feel blessed to have had kids both ways and don’t pretend to understand fully the pain of those who don’t have the option of giving birth.
+I feel blessed to have had kids both ways, and don’t pretend to understand fully the pain of those who don’t have the option of giving birth.
 I pointed out the amazing advances in infertility treatment and the availability of surrogacy.
-And then, at the end of our conversation, I said, “Whatever way they decide to have a child, if they do, that child will 100% be their own—and your own.
+And then, at the end of our conversation, I said, “Whatever way they decide to have a child if they do, that child will 100% be their own — and your own.
 This much I can promise you.”
 That really is the beauty of adoption.

 Image credit: (davide)